Table of Contents

 Apple Software Upgrades

 Upgrades are for major versions changes.
 For example, moving from macOS Monterey to Ventura.
 There are usually not accessible through the regular Software Update screen because they are major upgrades, not minor point release updates.
 Upgrades from one operating system to another may need to occur through Self Service.
-See How to Upgrade to Ventura for more information.
+See How to Upgrade MacOS for more information.

 District Software Updates